elisek-bc/Global-Supervariables/readme.md

 ### Difficulties
 1. I skipped some parts in this exercise because I did not see the use of them.
 2. The hierarchy between documents stays confusing to me.

+### Exercise 6: Conditions

+#### What?
+This is just a reading exercise on PHP conditions.
+I won't make further explanation about this in this readme.

+This was the text:
+Conditions are something we use to make the code decide what to execute/ what to run.
+From a simple if statement to the more advanced switch statement, knowing when to use which condition, can save you a lot of writing work.

+Look up the different conditional statements that exist for PHP and make sure you understand how to work with them.
+For now let's look at the most important one: if and everything that surrounds it.